Xzensi/NipahTV/docs/diagrams/architecture_c4_classes.md

 -  **`EventBus`:**

-   -  A simple publish/subscribe service for internal communication within the Service Worker.
+   -  A simple publish/subscribe service for internal communication within the Service Worker, primarily for updates, lifecycle events, and broadcasting processed messages.
-   -  Allows components like Platform Adapters, `EmoteManager`, `MessageProcessorService`, and `IntegrationManager`s to publish/subscribe to events without direct dependencies.
+   -  Allows components like `EmoteManager`, `MessageProcessorService`, and `IntegrationManager`s to publish/subscribe to events without direct dependencies.

 -  **`ClientSubscriptionManager`:**